Amber Radio: Branding

 Prior to being taken over by GWR, Amber Radio's station idents were specially written by American jingles specialist, Bruce Upchurch and produced by UK-based David Arnold Music with Mike Stewart at Thompson Creative in Dallas, Texas.

 From the start, Amber Radio, along with its sister stations, Broadland 102 (Norfolk) and SGR FM / SGR Colchester (Suffolk / Essex), broadcast jingles made at TM Studios (previously Century 21), also in Dallas, Texas.

 Revival

 In August 2023, it was announced that Amber Radio would shortly return to the airwaves in Norwich and around Norfolk and parts of north Suffolk on the Now Digital Norfolk local DAB multiplex, as well as on smart speaker and online.
 The launch date was set for 4 September 2023, with some of the presenters who originally broadcast on Amber and Broadland returning to broadcast on the new station.

 The revival was the idea of the station's original Programme Director, Mike Stewart, supported by Bob Norman, formerly Finance Director and later Managing Director of Broadland.
 The station has an Adult Contemporary/Gold music format, playing classic hits, and also featuring local information and news.

-In late August 2024, it was announced that Amber Radio would be closing on DAB due to cost problems, but would continue broadcasting with a mainly music service on-line and smart-speaker.
+In late August 2024, it was announced that Amber Radio would be closing on DAB due to cost problems, but would continue broadcasting on smart-speaker and online with a mainly music service.
+The following presenters currently broadcast each weekend: Mark Pryke, Simon Jones, Pete Revell and Andrew Cooper.